dss-extensions/opendss-svn-mirror/trunk/Version8/Distrib/readme.txt

 Copyright (c) 2008-2018, Electric Power Research Institute, Inc.
 All rights reserved.

-Version 8.1.1
+Version 8.5.9.1

-The 8.1 version is the first to be delivered with parallel processing capabilities in both 32-bit (X86) and 64-bit (X64) versions.
+The Version 8 is the first to be delivered with parallel processing capabilities in both 32-bit (X86) and 64-bit (X64) versions.
 The OpenDSSInstaller download includes both X86 and X64 versions, along with optional documentation and examples.